 This article first appeared in Christian Research Journal, volume 35, number 05 (2012).The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+For more information about the Christian Research Journal, click here.

 “Father, forgive them; for they do not know what